pulibrary/njmaps_exhibit_archive/counties/morris.md

 <h1 class="fancy">1874: Town Wall Map</h1>

 {% assign dir = "morris" %}
-{% assign id = "2013-washingtons-headquarters" %}
-{% assign title = "2013: The Ford Mansion, built by Jacob Ford, Jr., in 1774.
-It is shown on the map near the juncture of Morris Street and Washington Avenue.
-This was the headquarters of General George Washington during the severe winter of 1779–1780, when his troops camped in nearby Jockey Hollow, outside of town.
-Colonel Ford had participated in the Battle of Princeton, but he died in this house from pneumonia about a week later.
-Washington rented part of it from Ford's widow.
-The house is now owned by the National Park Service as part of the Morristown National Historic Park." %}
-{% include figure-left.html %}
-{% assign dir = "morris" %}
 {% assign id = "1874-morristown-map" %}
 {% assign title = "1874: Town Wall Map.
 George L. Hull. &quot;Map of Morristown, Morris County, N.J.&quot; ([Morristown, N.J.?]: Geo.
 L. Hull, 1874) [Historic Maps Collection].
 Wall map, with added color, segmented in twenty-four pieces, mounted on cloth, 170 × 126 cm.
 Scale: 200 feet to 1 inch.
 One of five known institutional copies." %}
 {% include figure.html %}
-_First wall map of Morristown._ Among its numerous details, the map contains two important historic sites:
+_First wall map of Morristown._ Among its numerous details, the map contains two important historic sites: one military, the other scientific.

 {% assign dir = "morris" %}
+{% assign id = "2013-washingtons-headquarters" %}
+{% assign title = "2013: The Ford Mansion, built by Jacob Ford, Jr., in 1774." %}
+{% include figure.html %}
+Shown on the map near the juncture of Morris Street and Washington Avenue (see &quot;Henry W. Ford&quot;) is the headquarters used by General George Washington during the severe winter of 1779–1780, when his troops camped in nearby Jockey Hollow, outside of town.
+Colonel Ford had participated in the Battle of Princeton, but he died in this house from pneumonia about a week later.
+Washington rented part of it from Ford's widow.
+The house is now owned by the National Park Service as part of the Morristown National Historic Park.

+{% assign dir = "morris" %}
 {% assign id = "2013-speedwell-factory-building" %}
 {% assign title = "2013: The Factory building at the Vail estate, just past Speedwell Lake on Speedwell Avenue. " %}
-{% include figure-left.html %}
+{% include figure.html %}
 This is the birthplace of the telegraph.
 Though Samuel F. B. Morse is credited as the father of the American telegraph, he would not have succeeded without his Morristown partner, Alfred Vail.
 Their formal agreement was signed on September 23, 1837, giving Vail one-fourth of all American rights upon construction, at his cost, of a workable model that could be exhibited to officials in Washington, D.C.
 It was Vail who developed the powerful electromagnets that the system required.
 The first successful public demonstration of the telegraph took place at Vail's estate (Speedwell Iron Works) on January 6, 1838.
 The transmitted message, &quot;Railroad cars just arrived, 345 passengers,&quot; emphasized the future practical and commercial uses of the invention.
 The telegraph demonstration took place in this building, called the Factory.
 Restored in 2008, it is a National Historic Landmark.

 <h1 class="fancy">1868: County Atlas</h1>